terrencetec/kontrol/docs/source/tutorial.rst

 In the tutorial, we have fitted empirical models to the noise data as an optional intermediate step.
-With the empirical models obtained, we can rescale the frequency axis to logspace with fewer data, which helped speeding up the final modeling.
+With the empirical models obtained, we can rescale the frequency axis to logspace with fewer data points, which helped speeding up the final modeling.
 It also allows us to flatten the spectrums at both ends, which is necessary for the H-infinity method.
 In the end, we've obtained 2 ``kontrol.TransferFunction`` objects